neo4j-field/gsummit2024/README.md

 ORDER BY score DESC LIMIT 50;
 ```

-We can write the Degree Centrality scores back to the database so we can query and visualise them later:
+We should write the Degree Centrality scores back to the database so we can query and visualise them later:

 ```cypher
 CALL gds.degree.write('OperationalPoints', {writeProperty: 'degreeScore'})